 The primary method for treating heart valve conditions is through open surgery to place a replacement valve.
 Surgical heart valve replacement procedures can be performed using tissue or mechanical heart valves.
-Tissue valves have been gaining popularity over the alternative mechanical valves because tissue valves are more biocompatible and do not require lifelong treatment with anticoagulant medication.
-However, mechanical valves are more durable and are designed to last for 20-30 years, whereas bioprosthetic valves last 10-15 years.
+Tissue valves have been gaining popularity over alternative mechanical valves because tissue valves are more biocompatible and do not require lifelong treatment with anticoagulant medication.
+However, both procedures are expected to continue declining in numbers due to the increased adoption of transcatheter heart valve replacements.

 In recent years, there is a great deal of interest in the development of minimally invasive solutions, namely, transcatheter heart valve replacement (THVR) devices.
 In fact, the largest segment within the US cardiac surgery market in 2020 was the Transcatheter Aortic Valve Replacement (TAVR) market, accounting for over one-third of the total market value.
 Since the FDA Approval of TAVR in low-risk Patients in 2019, the TAVR market is projected to grow to over 130,000 procedures by 2026 and establish its dominance in the US market.

 The trend towards minimally invasive procedures will drive growth in the TAVR market, cannibalizing the market for surgical aortic heart valves as a result.
 Edwards Lifesciences was the first company to develop a transcatheter aortic valve replacement device, followed by Medtronic.
 With the success of Edwards Lifesciences and Medtronic, other major competitors have taken steps to enter the market.
 Abbott and Boston Scientific have developed their own TAVR products, but only Boston Scientific’s LOTUS Edge™ device has been approved for patients at high risk of surgery to date.